cygnyx/markover.js/README.md

 developed, such as [markdown](http://en.wikipedia.org/wiki/Markdown).
 The purpose of the languages was to facilitate the generation of `HTML` documents.
-There are many other authoring that have been used in the past, such as [TeX](http://en.wikipedia.org/wiki/TeX) and [troff](http://en.wikipedia.org/wiki/Troff).
+There are many other authoring languages that have been used in the past, such as [TeX](http://en.wikipedia.org/wiki/TeX) and [troff](http://en.wikipedia.org/wiki/Troff).
 Although `TeX` pre-dates the Web, [MathJax](http://www.mathjax.org/) can be used